orstavik/JoiComponents/book/chapter7_style/styleCallback/0_Intro_Style_in_web_comps.md

    the css variables `--bg-color` and `--text-color`.

 5. UseCase 1: Coordinate SystemWorldCovariantCss
-   todo: find an example from CSS where it gives a shortcut to coordinate SystemWorldCovariantCss
+   todo: find an example from CSS where it gives a shorthand to coordinate SystemWorldCovariantCss
-   example: an imagined `display-shortcut: fixed top-left 12px 200px;`
+   example: an imagined `display-shorthand: fixed top-left 12px 200px;`

 6. UseCase 2: Coordinate RealWorldCovariantCss
-   native solution: CSS shortcut `border` for shortcutnames such as square and dots
+   native solution: CSS shorthand `border` for shorthandnames such as square and dots
    example: `color-mode: day blue;`

-7. Pattern: CustomCssShortcut
+7. Pattern: CustomCssShorthand
    Not specific to web components.

    a. simplify use choices and covariant CSS properties